tronkko/js-test/README.md

 });
 ```

-Note that, due to the dependent nature of the test cases, Js-test will execute test cases within a module stricly in the order specified and up to the first failure only.
-That is, if the test 'user-120.0' in the example above fails, then the test 'user-130.0' will not be executed.
+Note that, due to the interdependent nature of the test cases, Js-test will execute test cases within a module stricly in the order specified and up to the first failure only.
+That is, if the test case 'user-120.0' in the example above fails, then test cases starting from 'user-130.0' will not be executed.

 ## Test Suite
 Test suite is a collection of test modules that are run together.
 For small projects, a single test suite containing all the available test modules is usually enough.

 Test suite is saved to an HTML file.
-This file loads the dependent JavaScript files first and then runs the test modules using Test.suite function.
-For example, a simple test suite in file `tests/index.html` might contain
+Test suite should load the dependent JavaScript files first and then run the test modules using Test.suite function.
+For example, a simple test suite might contain
 ```
 <body>
 <!-- Include necessary sub-modules here -->
-<script src="../js/test.js"></script>
+<script src="test.js"></script>

 <!-- Run test modules in files user.js and sanity.js -->
 <script type="text/javascript">